 To supplement CME Group's financial statements on a GAAP basis, this proxy statement includes financial measures that are not in accordance with GAAP, consisting of non-GAAP net income and earnings per share.
 Management believes that the presentation of non-GAAP net income and earnings per share provide important supplemental information to management and investors about financial and business trends relating to CME Group's financial condition and results of operations.
 Management believes that the use of these non-GAAP financial measures provide a better measure of comparability with the company's prior financial reports.
-Management acknowledges that non-GAAP financial experts as a supplement to, and not as a substitute for, or superior to, the corresponding measures cardinace with GAAP.
+Management acknowledges that non-GAAP adjustments may include recurring items.
+These non-GAAP measures should be considered as a supplement to, and not as a substitute for, or superior to, the corresponding measures calculated in accordance with GAAP